amrllkmn/personal-site/content/posts/setting-up-infrastructure/index.md

 ```

 ## Step 4: Establishing Domain Name and SSL
  Securing a domain name for my API was the next hurdle.
 I have a domain on Cloudflare, and I wanted to attach this domain name to my EC2 instance.
 This task required creating a DNS record on Cloudflare and directing it to my EC2 instance.
 Transitioning to HTTPS meant I had to install `certbot` on my server. `certbot` allowed me to generate an SSL certificate for my app ( I ran the command `sudo certbot certonly --nginx -d example.com -d *.example.com` while I was logged in to my server).
-It also allows you easily handle auto-renewal of your certificate!
-Also, quick reminder: please generate a SSL certificate for both domains, e.g: `example.com` and `www.example.com`, as it would make your app look unsecured as the certificate generated doesn't match.
+The `certbot` handles auto-renewal of the SSL certificate.
+Also, quick reminder: please generate a SSL certificate for both domains, e.g: `example.com` and `www.example.com`, as it would make the app look unsecured as the certificate generated doesn't match.
 With the certificate generated, I included the path of the certificate into my NGINX configuration.
 With this, I was able to create a secure connection to my app.
 It should look like below:

  ```nginx
  server {